zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 I remember when I was teaching high school many yea rs ago.
 (Yes, I taught high school many years ago.
 It’s kind of scary.)
 The you ng girls in my classes would often twirl their hair because they were bored by m y lectures, by my presentations, which I can understand.
 Stu’s wife t wirls her hair, and that is annoying to Stu.
 The counselor says, “Stu, let’s le t a few other people . . .”
 She’s about to say, “Let’s let a few other people talk,” but Stu doesn’t wait long enough for her to finish her sentence.

 Stu continues talking.
 He says, “Oh yeah, I forgot to mention what my wife says is my most annoying habit.”
-The counselor says, “Wh at is that?”
+The counselor says, “What is that?”
 Stu says, “I tend to interrupt people in conversation.”
 “To interrupt ” (interrupt) is to speak when someone else is still speaking, before they have ha d a chance to finish what they want to say.
 That, of course, is exactly what Stu i s doing here with the counselor.

 The counselor then makes a joke at the end.
 She say s, “Really?
 I hadn’t noticed,” meaning I didn’t even realize that you ha ve this bad habit of interrupting.
 Of course, she did, and that’s why sh e’s saying this in a sarcastic way, in a joking way.

- Now let’s listen to the dialogue, this time at a no rmal speed.
+ Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]